Floorp-Projects/Floorp/docs/performance/scroll-linked_effects.md

 ```

 This implementation of sticky positioning relies on the scroll event
-listener to reposition the \"toolbar\" div.
+listener to reposition the "toolbar" div.
 As the scroll event listener
-runs in the JavaScript on the browser\'s main thread, it will be
+runs in the JavaScript on the browser's main thread, it will be
 asynchronous relative to the user-visible scrolling.
 Therefore, with
 asynchronous scrolling, the event handler will be delayed relative to
 the user-visible scroll, and so the div will not stay visually fixed as
 intended.
-Instead, it will move with the user\'s scrolling, and then
+Instead, it will move with the user's scrolling, and then
 \"snap\" back into position when the scroll event handler runs.
 This
 constant moving and snapping will result in a jittery visual effect.
 One
 way to implement this without the scroll event listener is to use the